 Treatment

 The treatments are the same as for any depression.
-The path to them often is not.
+The path to them often isn't.

 - Psychotherapy.
 CBT and behavioral activation work.
 CBASP (Cognitive Behavioral Analysis System of Psychotherapy) was developed specifically for chronic depression and has evidence in this group.
 Because the patterns are long-standing, treatment usually takes longer to show its full effect.